fmehmood12345/BankingProject/README.md

 6. `client_object.removing_in_account_balance(100)`: This method withdraws money from the account balance.
 If the amount removed is more than the account balance plus the overdraft limit then the account balance will go into negatives and an extra £5 is charged.
 The class object is used to call the method and the amount withdrawed is passed as a parameter.
 7. `client_object.adding_in_account_balance(200)`: The class object will call the method and the deposit amount is passed into the parameter.
 Then the account balance and incremented by the deposit amount.

 These methods are demonstrated in the main.py file.
+Simply remove the comment to see the method run.